mentalisttraceur/python-macaddress/README.rst

 Define New Types
 ~~~~~~~~~~~~~~~~

-This library is designed to make it very easy
-to use other hardware address types that this
-library does not currently define for you.
+If this library does not provide a hardware address

-For example, if you want to handle IP-over-InfiniBand
+type that you need, you can easily define your own.

-link-layer addresses, all you need to define is:
+For example, this is all it takes to define
+IP-over-InfiniBand link-layer addresses:

 .. code:: python